Skip to main content

 • tx_rpc_url: Optional.
 If not set it defaults to json_rpc_url.
 Use this to specify a separate RPC endpoint for landing transactions.

-• jupiter_api_key: Required if Jupiter-related functionality is used (swaps, invest flows).
+• jupiter_api_key: Required if Jupiter swap is used.
 Obtain an API key from the Jupiter Developer Portal.
-Note: Jupiter requires an API key after January 31st, 2026.
-See the Jupiter migration guide for details.

 • websocket_disabled: Optional.
 If set to true the CLI will not attempt to use WebSocket methods.
 This can be useful if you are using a RPC provider that does not support WebSocket.